gauravcusp/Papers/README.md

 # Technical Papers

-### This repository stores all the technical papers written by me at NYU CUSP.
+### This repository stores all the technical papers I've contributed to at NYU CUSP.